MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceTermOfUseAgreement.md

       - `[IsDefault <Boolean?>]`: If none of the languages matches the client preference, indicates whether this is the default agreement file .
 If none of the files are marked as default, the first one is treated as the default.
 Read-only.
       - `[IsMajorVersion <Boolean?>]`: Indicates whether the agreement file is a major version update.
 Major version updates invalidate the agreement's acceptances on the corresponding language.
       - `[Language <String>]`: The language of the agreement file in the format 'languagecode2-country/regioncode2'. 'languagecode2' is a lowercase two-letter code derived from ISO 639-1, while 'country/regioncode2' is derived from ISO 3166 and usually consists of two uppercase letters, or a BCP-47 language tag.
 For example, U.S. English is en-US.
 Read-only.
-      - `[Id <String>]`:
+      - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.

-FILES <IMicrosoftGraphAgreementFileLocalization\[]>: PDFs linked to this agreement.
+FILES <IMicrosoftGraphAgreementFileLocalization[]>: PDFs linked to this agreement.
 This property is in the process of being deprecated.
 Use the file property instead.
 Supports $expand.
   - `[CreatedDateTime <DateTime?>]`: The date time representing when the file was created.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[DisplayName <String>]`: Localized display name of the policy file of an agreement.
 The localized display name is shown to end users who view the agreement.
   - `[FileData <IMicrosoftGraphAgreementFileData>]`: agreementFileData